calebpool96/Laptop-Dataset-Portfolio-/README.md

 LIMIT
     10;
 ```
-GPU in the "Gaming" type laptop with the most Storage
+I wanted to find the GPUs in the "Gaming" type laptop with the most Storage

 | LaptopID | GPU                        | Storage(GB) |
 |:--------:|:--------------------------:|:-----------:|